awsdocs/amazon-s3-userguide/doc_source/example_s3_DeleteObjects_section.md

 **SDK for Swift**
 This is prerelease documentation for an SDK in preview release\.
 It is subject to change\.
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/swift/example_code/s3/DeleteObjects#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/swift/example_code/s3/DeleteObjects#code-examples)\.

 ```